 This immersive 12-week full-stack web developer bootcamp focuses primarily on Node and Reach and was designed for those with an intermediate understanding of web development.
 The course covers a wide range of advance skills and topics, including functional programming, understanding and using the React environment, working with Node.js, Node Express, MongoDB, dealing with errors, and more.
 Toward the end of the bootcamp, students will work on a final project, where they will have the opportunity to demonstrate their understanding of the material.
 Students will also benefit from job placement support as well as other alumni resources after graduation.

 University of Oregon offers 24-week part-time courses in web development, data analytics, cybersecurity, and UX/UI courses in Portland, Oregon.
-During training, students also have access to career support including resume and portfolio reviews, virtual tech panels, interview training, and individualized coaching.
 The bootcamps are offered through the University of Oregon Continuing and Professional Education in partnership with Trilogy Education Services.

 This program provides a comprehensive foundation in data analytics in 24-weeks.
 This course covers the fundamentals of statistics, Python, Tableau, SQL, and HTML/CSS.
 Graduates of this program will have a robust professional portfolio to get them started in their careers.